storm-software/storm-stack/packages/plugin-system/README.md

 <!-- END header -->

-# Command Line Utility Library
+# plugin-system

-A collection of CLI utilities to assist in creating command line applications
+A library used to create and manage a plugin-styled architecture in a TypeScript application

 <!-- START doctoc -->
 <!-- END doctoc -->